turbot/steampipe-docs/docs/guides/limiter.md

 ---
-title: Users Guide to Concurrency & Rate Limiting with `limiter`
+title: Users Guide to Concurrency & Rate Limiting
 sidebar_label: Concurrency & Rate Limiting
 ---

-# Concurrency & Rate Limiting with `limiter`
+# Concurrency & Rate Limiting

-Steampipe is designed to be fast - it provides parallel execution at multiple layers:
+Steampipe is designed to be fast.
+It provides parallel execution at multiple layers:
-- It runs controls in parallel
+- It runs controls in parallel.
-- It runs queries in parallel
+- It runs queries in parallel.
-- For a given query it runs [List, Get, and Hydrate functions](/docs/develop/writing-plugins#hydrate-functions) in parallel
+- For a given query it runs [List, Get, and Hydrate functions](/docs/develop/writing-plugins#hydrate-functions) in parallel.

 This high degree of concurrency results in low latency and high throughput, but may at times overwhelm the underlying service or API.
 Features like exponential back-off & retry and [caching](/docs/guides/caching) markedly improve the situation, but at large scale you may still run out of local or remote resources.
 The steampipe `limiter` was created to help solve these types of problems.
 Limiters provide a simple, flexible interface to implement client-site rate limiting and concurrency thresholds at compile time or run time.
 You can use limiters to:
 - Smooth the request rate from steampipe to reduce load on the remote API or service
-- Limit the number of parallel request to reduce  contention for client and network resources
+- Limit the number of parallel requests to reduce  contention for client and network resources
 - Avoid hitting server limits and throttling

 ## Defining limiters